stakwork/sphinx-key/sphinx-key/README.md

 - On the logs, you should see `BROKER IP AND PORT` and `LED STATUS: ConnectingToMqtt`
 - Now that the signer is configured, and pinging for the node, we'll proceed with setting up the node on the remote server.
 - You can take a break here if you want, just unplug and plug the signer back in - all the settings you configured up until now are written to non-volatile flash memory.
+- After you plug the signer back in, launch `cd ~/sphinx-key && ./monitor.sh` to print the logs to your screen once again.

 ### Remote Node Setup